 Mr. Baily has extensive knowledge in accounting and auditing in the insurance and reinsurance industries and brings to the Board in-depth experience of insurance accounting and insurance auditing.
-His service on other public company boards allow for him to provide the Board with a variety of perspectives on corporate governance issues.
+His service on other public company boards allow him to provide the Board with a variety of perspectives on corporate governance issues.
 He has a Bachelor's degree in Economics from Albright College and an MBA from the University of Chicago.

-Mr. Baily serves on the boards of Endurance U.S. Holdings Corp., Golub Capital BDC, Inc., and its affiliates.
+Mr. Baily serves on the boards of, Endurance U.S. Holdings Corp., the U.S. holding company for the Sompo International Group, and Golub Capital BDC, Inc. and its affiliates.
 He previously served on the boards of Endurance Specialty Holdings, Ltd., Erie Indemnity Company, NYMagic, Inc. and CIFG Holdings, Ltd.